ThunderBolt4931/Edigen-AI/README.md

 ---

 The `workflows/` directory contains pre-defined ComfyUI workflows in JSON format.
 These can be loaded directly into the ComfyUI interface to quickly set up and run complex image generation pipelines.
-Copy the workflow in /Comyui_data/user/default/workflows in folder and restart the Comfyui Interface from the Manager.
+Copy the workflow in /ComfyUI_data/user/default/workflows in folder and restart the ComfyUI Interface from the Manager.
+After loading it in the interface, the user has to click Manager and then Select All for installing all the Missing Nodes.

 ---